mxsergeev/dyfi-ddns-updater-docker/README.md

 docker compose logs -f
 ```

-### 5. Fresh start
+### 5. Reset

-If you want to start fresh, you can remove the Docker volume that stores the state:
+If things are not working as expected, you can reset the state by stopping the container and removing the volume:

 ```bash
 docker compose down